Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Introduction

 In this work, we ask a fundamental question: can the time evolution, say for a fixed short time ($t=1$, say) by a realistic (two-body) constant Hamiltonian (or a very few, eg, a couple of constant Hamiltonians in succession) enable us to generate the desired ground state of a many-body system from a given fiducial state?
 The independent parameters of the Hamiltonian ($\sim O(n^2)$) are only polynomial in the number $n$ of qubits.
-Moreover, by restricting it to the fewest invocations of distinct Hamiltonians (in fact, in our examples, we restrict to two) it is equivalent to a shallow circuit.
+Moreover, by restricting to one invocation of a constant Hamiltonian it is equivalent to a shallow circuit -- just a single multiqubit gate enacted in unit time by the Hamiltonian.
 While this would seem limited, the exponentiation of the Hamiltonian is equivalent to the exponentiation of the sum of several non-commuting terms: this still gives the ansatz a large enough reach in state space (the nested commutators have the capability to generate a large Lie Algebra, although we must say that the coefficients of the terms are not all independent, restricted by being composed from the $O(n^2)$ independent parameters of the Hamiltonian).
 Does this approach work well as an {\em analog ansatz} for state preparation?